Integrating FCM Push Notifications

 - The package name is the unique identifier for your app on devices and in the Google Play Store.

-- The package name is often referred to as the app ID.
+- The package name is often referred to as the application ID.

-- You can find your app's package name in the module (app-level) Gradle file (usually app/build.gradle) (example package name: com.yourcompany.yourproject).
+- Find your app's package name in the module (app-level) Gradle file (typically app/build.gradle) (example package name: com.yourcompany.yourproject).

-- Note that the package name is case-sensitive and cannot be changed once you register this Firebase Android app with the Firebase project.
+- Note that the package name is case-sensitive, and once you register this Firebase Android app in the Firebase project, you cannot change its package name.

 -

-Complete other optional configurations if needed, then click Register App.
+Complete any other optional configurations if needed.
+Then click Register App.

-Step 3: Add the Firebase Configuration File to Your Android Studio Project
+Step 3: Add Firebase Configuration File to Your Android Studio Project

-This step describes how to add the Firebase Android configuration file to your app.
+This step describes how to add the Firebase Android configuration file to your application.

 -

-After registering the app, click Download google-services.json to get the Firebase Android configuration file (
+After registering the app, click Download google-services.json to obtain the Firebase Android configuration file (

 Move the configuration file to your app's module (app-level) directory.

-- For more details on this configuration file, visit Understanding Firebase Projects.
+- For more details about this configuration file, visit [Understanding Firebase Projects].

 - You can download the Firebase configuration file again at any time.

-- Ensure the configuration file name is not appended with additional characters, such as (2).
+- Ensure the configuration file name does not include additional characters, such as (2).

 -